department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/payment-history-frontend.md

 - Use font-awesome icon “file-invoice-dollar”

 **Show**
-- If a user has no debts
+- If a user has never had debt or their current debt balance is 0.

 **Do NOT Show**
-- If a user has outstanding debts (they’ll have the Manage your VA debt link in the alert instead)
+- If a user has outstanding debts (they’ll have the Manage your VA debt link in the alert instead).

 #### Content